priya006/Page-Object-Model/README.md

 ```
     4. Chrome Browser Version `Version 86.0.4240.111` and ChromeDriver Version `86.0`
     5. Include `log4j-api` and `log4j-core` library dependency and name the properties file as `log4j2.properties` in the path `resources`.
 Specify the package name which has logging to be recorded in the key  `logger.file.name`

+ ## TestNG

 **Note:** Executing command `mvn test` should give you `BUILD SUCCESS` Message!

+### How to run the Tests?

+# Limitation
+1. Could not write the loging to a file.
+The log4j2 properties file can create a log file.
+But could not write to a file